-The Aloe Institute extends its commitment to save and restore sight!
+The Clarke Family Foundation extends its commitment to save and restore sight!

 We have approved continued support for the Foundation Fighting Blindness (FFB) to aid the foundation’s ongoing commitment to funding research to save and restore sight to over 10 million Americans.
 This grant will help to fund various research projects that may lead to the discovery and development of promising preventions, treatments, and cures for age-related macular degeneration.